Individual Kubernetes Clusters vs. Shared Kubernetes Clusters for Development

 Limited Flexibility for Special Cases.
 Due to the limits imposed on the users’ access to the cluster, e.g. they can only use a specific number of namespaces or change only some Kubernetes settings, the developers do not have the same freedom they have with an own cluster.
 Since the limitations should usually be set in a smart way with the normal requirements of your team in mind, this should only become a problem in special cases.
 Then, the cluster administrator needs to give them additional rights, which is possible but can slow down the development process somewhat.

-The limited flexibility issue could be resolved by using virtual clusters instead of namespaces.
+The limited flexibility issue could be resolved by using virtual Kubernetes clusters instead of namespaces.
 If every developer had a virtual cluster, it would be possible to even change cluster-wide resources in that virtual cluster and still not interfere with other tenants.
-There are already some concepts for virtual clusters, e.g. by Alibaba or by Darren Shepherd but so far, there is no full solution to provide this in a standardized way or in a development setting.
-For loft, we are now actually considering virtual clusters as alternative to namespaces for our multi-tenancy solution.
+There are some open-source concepts for virtual clusters, e.g. by Alibaba or by Darren Shepherd.
+Additionally, Loft has alread integrated virtual clusters as alternative to namespaces into its Kubernetes platform.

 Like the one-cluster-per-developer approach, the shared cluster solution also is more appropriate in some cases than in others, but generally, it can be applied in a broader range of settings:

 Any Cloud.
 Sharing a Kubernetes cluster is possible in both public and private clouds, which makes it a universal solution from a purely technical perspective.

 Teams without Kubernetes Knowledge.
 Since the shared cluster will be centrally managed by an experienced cluster admin, the average developer does not need extensive knowledge about Kubernetes.
 They potentially might need to install a few tools to be able to deploy to the cluster and to create namespaces in it.
 However, these processes are fairly easy and standardized.